grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 ## Monitoring

 Prometheus metrics are exposed on `/api/plugins/grafana-azure-data-explorer-datasource/metrics`.
 The `grafana_plugin_adx_obo_latency_seconds` histogram counts the number of requests, including the roundtrip times.

+## Troubleshooting

+Authorization errors are not propagated to the end user for security reasons.
+The Grafana logs will provide context instead.